MiyuHmt/cheatsheet/networks.md

 A router is located at any gateway (where one network meets another), including each point-of-presence on the Internet.

 A layer-3 switch is a switch that can perform routing functions.

+### Broadband router

+Broadband routers can do different types of things.

+Broadband routers can be used to connect computers or to connect to ther internet.

+If you connect to the internet through phone and using Voice over IP technology (VOIP) then you need broadband router.

+### Wireless router

+Wireless routers create a wireless signal in your home or office.

+So, any PC within range or Wireless routers can connect it and use your internet.

+In order to secure your Wireless routers, you simply need to come secure it with password or get your IP address.

+When, you'll log on into your router with the user ID and passwords will that come with your router.

+### Core router

+A router that resides within the middle or backbone of the LAN network rather than at its periphery.

+In some instances, a core router provides a step down backbone, interconnecting the distribution routers from multiple building of a campus.

+### Routing

+In internetworking, the process of moving a packet of data from source to destination.

+Routing is usually performed by a dedicated device called a router.

+Each intermediary computer performs routing by passing along the message to the next computer.

+Routing is often confused with bridging, which performs a similar function.

+### Static routing

+The router learns about remote networks from neighbor routers or from an administrator.

+The router then builds a routing table.

+If the network is directly connected then the router already knows how to get to the network.

+The routers then update each other about all the networks they know.

+### Dynamic routing

+Dynamic routing performs the same function as static routing except it is more important.

+Dynamic routing allows routing tables in routers to change as the possible routes change.

+There are several protocols used to support dynamic routing including RIP and OSPF.

+### Routing protocol

+The purpose of routing protocols is to learn of available routes that exist on the enterprise network.

+Some of the most common routing protocols include IGRP, EIGRP, OSPF, IS-IS and BGP.

+There are two primary routing protocol types although many different routing protocols defined with those two types.

+When a route becomes unavailable, all router tables must be updated with that new information.